STaRDoGG/geekdrop-peek/README.md

 	* Added label addition to indicate if you're using the 32 Bit or 64 Bit version.
 If using x64 it'll show, otherwise it'll appear the same as usual.
 	* Added ability to choose whether to install the Shell Extension into Windows' Context-menu, or an advanced ability to just call GD Peek via a command-line.
 	  This allows for doing things such as calling GD Peek with other utilities.
 For example, FileMenu Tools: http://www.lopesoft.com/en/filemenutools
+	* Added label(s) to indicate which method the user chose to call GD Peek.
+	* Removed redundant ReadMe.txt file.
+	* Updated About.rtf which displays from a resource, in the About screen.
+	* Changed the button from displaying "Install/Uninstall Shell Extension" to "Install/Uninstall GeekDrop Peek" since I added the newer advanced calling option.
 * Version 1.0
 	* First release.
 Hello World!